gobeyondidentity/developer-docs/docs/integration-guides/keycloak.md

 * A Keycloak instance with Administration Console access allowing you to configure a new Identity Provider under an existing or new realm in your Keycloak instance.

 * A Beyond Identity tenant.
-If you don't have one, contact your administrator.
+If you don't have one, reach out to Beyond Identity Support.

 Once your tenant has been created with Beyond Identity, you can continue to create an Application.